MackoyS/sarah-and-mackoy-price-modeling/README.md

 ├── SpecsProject.ipynb               <- Narrative documentation of analysis in Jupyter notebook ├── presentation.pdf                 <- PDF version of project presentation
-├── data                             <- Both sourced externally and generated from code └── images                           <- Both sourced externally and generated from code
+├── data                             <- Both sourced externally and generated from code ├── eda                              <- Jupyter Notebooks used for eda and data cleaning └── images                           <- Both sourced externally and generated from code
 ```